Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.

+## 2018.11.15
+inception: beiginning;  from inception to completion.  the __eastablishment or start point__ of the institution/activity.

+commencement: 1.beginning/start point.
+2. graduation ceremony.

 ## 2018.11.14
 recipient: a person or thing that receives or is awarded something.
 goofy:==foolish